 Using the Report Incident feature on your HazardCo App, fill out the fields to capture what happened.
 Your reported incident will be added to your incident register in the Hub, and HazardCo retains this for as long as you’re a member.

-It’s important to note that some incidents are required to be notified to WorkSafe.
+It’s important to note that some incidents are required to be notified to your Regulator.
 These are referred to as notifiable incidents.
 A notifiable incident is:

-In the event of a notifiable incident, you need to preserve the incident site until a WorkSafe inspector arrives or WorkSafe directs you otherwise.
+In the event of a notifiable incident, you need to preserve the incident site until an inspector arrives or directs you otherwise.
 This doesn’t prevent you from helping an injured person or making the site safe.

 Investigating the incident will help to find out exactly what happened and why.
 We recommend talking to the people involved as well as any witnesses.
 For a serious incident, it’s best to speak to everyone individually.